Sergey Zhigunov: Career

 During auditions for the film “Midshipmen, Forward!"(1987) was drafted into military service in the ranks of the Soviet army, and in order to stay on the set, he was enlisted and served in the 11th separate cavalry regiment, in Alabino, Moscow region.
 On the set of this picture, Zhigunov was seriously injured, as a result of which his role had to be voiced by Oleg Menshikov, since Zhigunov was in the hospital.
 The director of fencing battles on the "Midshipmen" Vladimir Balon told about this in one of his interviews: "Once I almost took Zhigunov's eye off.
 There are common truths in fencing.
 One of them: never hit the sword up.
 He did it.
 My sword hit him in the eye.
 If the rapier was a little lower, he would have been left without an eye.
 And a little deeper - maybe it would not have been».

 As a child, Zhigunov dreamed of becoming a musketeer, and the embodiment of this dream was the work on the TV serial Three Musketeers (2013), which became his directorial debut.
-The film is a new adaptation of the novel The Three Musketeers by Alexandre Dumas, the premiere of which took place in Russia January 3, 2014, on the "First Channel ".
+The film is a new adaptation of the novel The Three Musketeers by Alexandre Dumas, the premiere of which took place in Russia January 3, 2014, on the "First Channel".

+In 1998, in Texas, on the set of the series "Walker, Texas Ranger" he interviewed Chuck Norris for his television show “Movie Star”.
+Chuck Norris talked about Walker, his films, the characters, his career, martial arts, the Kickstart Kids and the famous people he worked with.